 Component basics

 Components are the building blocks of Aurelia applications.
-This guide covers the essentials of creating, configuring, and using components, complete with practical code examples.
+This guide covers creating, configuring, and using components effectively.

 • An HTML template (view)